Exercise Bikes: Ratings of Sources

 Pro Form Le Tour de France Cycling Bike with Power

 Our AssessmentHere a certified instructor discusses the club potential of the Tour de France bike.
 Macgowan likes its incline-decline feature, but is critical of the power meter's accuracy.
 It appears that he doesn't actually test the product, however, and he doesn't provide a rating.

 Our AssessmentThares, a certified personal trainer, reviews but doesn't rate several exercise bikes for Bestcovery.com.
 Links to brief single-product write-ups describe the bike's features and why it's picked as one of the best.
 However, there are few downsides noted and it doesn't appear that any of the bikes are personally tested.

 The Best Stationary Bikes: Stationary Bike Reviews & Ratings

 by Contributors to Viewpoints.com

-Our AssessmentViewpoints.com doesn't have as many reviews of exercise bikes as Amazon.com or Buzzillions.com, but the site is still worth a look.
-Dozens of bikes are listed, but most receive only a handful of individual reviews.
-The reviews themselves are nicely detailed, and each reviewer rates their bike on a 5-point scale.
+Our AssessmentViewpoints.com doesn't have as many reviews of exercise bikes as retailer sites like Amazon.com, but it's still worth a look.
+Dozens of models are listed, but most receive only a handful of individual posts.
+Some comments are brief while others are nicely detailed, and reviewers rate their bikes on a 5-point scale.